justinjpacheco/se-challenge-payroll/README.md

 $ vagrant up
 ```

-**NOTE**: While Vagrant is bring up the virtual machine, it may ask for your password.
-Vagrant needs this to be able to modify the /etc/exports file to allow for NFS
-mounts into the guest virtual machine.
+**NOTE**: While Vagrant is bring up the virtual machine, it may ask you for your system password.
+Vagrant needs this to be able to modify the /etc/exports file to allow for NFS mounts into the guest virtual machine.

 Once vagrant is done, please visit http://localhost:8080